Callum-OP/Piano-Teacher/README.md

 --- Select Specific MIDI Tracks? ---
 Allow users to see all the tracks within a MIDI file they upload and choose which tracks will and won't play.
 As some will have unneccessary background noise and instruments.
 Would likely need to a new section that gives the user complete freedom and control over the MIDI file they uploaded.

---- Better Rests ---
-When playing several notes at once in autoplay the underscores are not considered separate for each note, meaning several notes pressed at once will all be held down for the same length, could make it possible to have one note last longer than another.
-This isn't a quick and easy fix, as it is a fundamental limitation of the note format the app uses.

 --- Piano Audio Options ---
 There are several different types of pianos and each sound slightly different, maybe giving different options to choose from in the settings will allow users to choose one they will be familiar with.
 Will require collecting the necessary audio files.

 ## Top issues
---- Audio being overloaded ---
-Mitigated: audio playback now uses a fixed voice pool — polyphony is capped (oldest voices are stolen when the limit is hit), the same key being retriggered quickly cuts its previous voice instead of stacking dozens of slow 2s-fading voices, and a tuned compressor acts as a safety limiter.
-This addresses the root causes (unbounded/orphaned voices) of the crackling.
-Worth confirming by ear on a busy piece on a real device; if it still crackles, lower MAX_VOICES or the per-voice gain in script.js.
+None atm

 ## Minor issues
+--- App Size ---
+The desktop version of the app on Microsoft Store is around 300mb with the appxbundle being 277mb, maybe try to find ways to decrease that since the mobile version is around 30mb or less in comparison.
+Electron requires a lot of space to work, Tauri 2.0 uses the OS WebView like Capacitor does, it may be worth changing to it instead of Electron in the future (Tauri could also be used for mobile as well as meaning I only need one wrapper), although it means retesting and possibly rewriting code to get it to work.
+Also I'm familiar with Electron and Capacitor, I have no idea what Tauri is like or what its actually capable of (and that goes for any other alternative wrapper too).

 --- Sort Notes Feature ---
 Resorting notes is not always perfect, some notes would be better suited to the closer hand than what the chosen hand is through the resort function.
 This is fundamentally a hard problem, the current sort function works well so far but to properly improve it so that it is perfect may require a complete rewrite of the sort logic with the risk of only just making it worse.
-Another limitation as to why this feature is not always perfect is when music pieces have more notes and are wider than possible to be played, it may worth having it be able to sort a third hand of background notes so that it can still accurately show how to play the rest.
+Another limitation as to why this feature is not always perfect is when music pieces have more notes and are wider than possible to be played, it may be worth having it be able to sort a third hand of background notes so that it can still accurately show how to play the rest.

+--- Note Rests ---
+When playing several notes at once in autoplay the underscores are not considered separate for each note, meaning several notes pressed at once will all be held down for the same length, could make it possible to have one note last longer than another.
+This isn't a quick and easy fix, as it is a fundamental limitation of the note format the app uses.